 - Álftanes.This peninsula is a place to consider to see the Aurora if you’re staying in Reykjavík.
 It’s a 25-minute drive away from downtown.

 - Kleifarvatn.
 This series of thermal lakes located 45 minutes away from the capital, offers the best place to see the Aurora Borealis without light pollution.

-Another option from Reykjavik is to take a Northern Lights Tour, which will bring you to the place where there are more chances to see the green lights at night.
+Another option from Reykjavik is to take a Northern Light Tour (check full list here), which will bring you to the place where there are more chances to see the green lights at night.

 BEST PLACE TO SEE THE NORTHERN LIGHTS IN THE HIGHLANDS OF ICELAND

 In general, keep in mind that in the highlands of Iceland there are usually many clouds due to the altitude.
 During most of the autumn and winter, access is not possible since the roads are cut by snow.

 However, viewing the Aurora in the Icelandic highlands is possible.

 Here are the best places to see the Northern Lights in the Icelandic Highlands:

 - Haifoss: It is the first point of interest within the considered “Highlands of Iceland,” and its huge waterfalls facing north will make it easy to see the Aurora.

 - Sigöldugljufur: This canyon taken from a fantasy world offers one of the best spots to see the Northern Lights in the highlands of Iceland.
 It’s located at the entrance and at an altitude that’s not very high.
 In addition, it has a north orientation.